 CLM Focus: Combination of Services

 A possible CLM task is the regular validation of the combination of services offered by prevention programmes.
 This can be implemented through drawing an inventory of existing services with the analysis of reasons for inclusion of each of the components in the offered combination.
 The current inventory is then compared to the aspired service combination, based on the actual public health and community needs in the given locality.
-Regularly collected, these data can be used to measure the development towards the optimal service combination and utilise the arguments in advocacy and negotiations of stakeholders aimed to improve the situation.
+When regularly collected, these data can be used to measure the development towards the optimal service combination and utilise the arguments in advocacy and negotiations of stakeholders aimed to improve the situation.

 Principles of Universal Access

-Universal Accessibility of services is an important principle that ensures that all the underserved communities have the opportunity to access the required services.
+Universal accessibility of services is an important principle that ensures that all underserved communities can access required services.
 Universal access is based on equity, equality, non-discrimination, and comprehensiveness.
 Ensuring universality of access requires thorough segmentation of the key populations.
-Specific groups, or segments of the vulnerable and affected populations may have peculiar needs, challenges and obstacles that prevent them from enjoying the adequate level of access to services.
-For the services to be inclusive they should accommodate these diverse needs and challenges.
+Specific groups or segments of the vulnerable and affected populations may have peculiar needs, challenges and obstacles that prevent them from accessing adequate services.
+For the services to be inclusive, they should accommodate these diverse needs and challenges.
 For CLM this brings a task of measuring access and satisfaction with services by all significant sub-groups within the target population.

 WHO recommends a number of parameters for the services to accommodate diverse segments of key populations: